shakibbinkabir/nudge/README.md

 After installation, open the settings page by clicking the Nudge icon in your extensions bar or the gear icon on the new tab page.

-#### Option 1: Use the Nudge API (Easy Setup)

-1. On the settings page, navigate to "API Keys."
-2. Enter your email address and click "Get Verification Code."
-3. Check your email for a 6-digit OTP and enter it to verify.
-4. That's it!
-Your extension is ready to fetch backgrounds.

-#### Option 2: Use Your Own Pexels Key (BYOK)
+#### Required (Temporary): Use Your Own Pexels Key (BYOK)

-1. Go to [Pexels.com/api/](https://www.pexels.com/api/) to get your free personal API key.
+Follow these steps to set up a Pexels API key:

+1. Create a Pexels account
+    - Visit https://www.pexels.com/join/ and create a free account (or sign in).
+2. Get your API key
+    - Go to https://www.pexels.com/api/ and click “Get Started” or “Your API Key”.
+    - Fill the short form if prompted, then copy your API Key from the dashboard.
+3. Add the key to Nudge
+    - Open Nudge Settings (gear icon on the new tab or right-click the extension > Options).
-2. On the settings page, toggle to the "Use Your Own Pexels Key" option.
+    - Go to API Keys > “Use Your Own Pexels Key”.
-3. Paste your key into the input field and click "Save Pexels Key."
-The extension will validate it before saving.
+    - Paste the key and click “Save Pexels Key”.
+The extension verifies the key before saving.
-4. This method gives you a much higher personal limit (25,000 requests/month) and does not use the Nudge API service.
+4. Done
+    - Backgrounds will load using your key.
+Your key is stored locally in your browser storage.

 ---